-- 9.3 Tenure by Exceptional Action Notwithstanding the above, a Board of Trustees, upon the recommendation of the President of the University, may, as an exceptional action and upon a 2/3 roll call vote, grant tenure to an individual faculty member after employment in such State college for two (2) consecutive academic years.(N.J.S.A.
-18A:60-9). - 9.4 University Perspectives on Tenure Tenure, as established by New Jersey law, is viewed by the University as a specific condition of employment, which is afforded to those members of the academic community who qualify for it, and is a means of making the teaching profession attractive to persons of exceptional ability.
+- (1) 6 consecutive calendar years; or - (2) 6 consecutive academic years, together with employment at the beginning of the next academic year; or - (3) the equivalent of more than 6 academic years within a period of any 7 consecutive academic years." - 9.2 Tenure by Exceptional Action Notwithstanding the above, a Board of Trustees, upon the recommendation of the President of the University, may, as an exceptional action and upon a 2/3 roll call vote, grant tenure to an individual serving as an academic administrator eligible for faculty rank after employment in such State college for two (2) consecutive academic years. - 9.3 University Perspectives on Tenure Tenure, as established by New Jersey law, is viewed by the University as a specific condition of employment, which is afforded to those members of the academic community who qualify for it, and is a means of making the teaching profession attractive to persons of exceptional ability.
 While academic tenure is one important protection for academic freedom, it is not a shield for mediocrity, incompetence, or academic irresponsibility.
-Notwithstanding the granting of tenure, a member of the faculty is expected to attain and maintain that standard of excellence that led the University to award tenure in the first place. - 9.5 The following guidelines established by the Board of Trustees are used by the University to consider appointments that confer tenure: - 9.5.1 Tenure should be awarded only to individuals whose performance during their probationary period gives clear evidence of the ability and willingness to make a significant and continuing contribution to the growth and development of the institution. - 9.5.2 Tenure should be awarded after presentation of positive evidence of excellence in the achievement of University, School, and Program standards. - 9.5.3 Tenure should be awarded to those who can demonstrate the ability to fulfill professional responsibilities, as members of the faculty and employees of the University, and not solely because negative evidence to the contrary is not presented. - 9.5.4 In granting tenure to individuals, the needs of the University and the proportion of presently-tenured faculty on both the University-wide and Program-wide basis should be considered.
-No tenure quota is imposed.
-However: existing minimum qualifications for appointment or promotion to certain ranks constitute necessary, but not sufficient, justification for awarding tenure. - 9.5.5 Assistant Professors normally receive promotion to the rank of Associate Professor concurrent with their reappointment with tenure, unless there are unusual circumstances in the individual tenure/promotion situation.
+Notwithstanding the granting of tenure, a member of the faculty is expected to attain and maintain that standard of excellence that led the University to award tenure in the first place. - 9.4 The following guidelines established by the Board of Trustees are used by the University to consider appointments that confer tenure: - 9.4.1 Tenure should be awarded only to individuals whose performance during their probationary period gives clear evidence of the ability and willingness to make a significant and continuing contribution to the growth and development of the institution. - 9.4.2 Tenure should be awarded after presentation of positive evidence of excellence in the achievement of University, School, and Program standards. - 9.4.3 Tenure should be awarded to those who can affirmatively demonstrate the ability to fulfill professional responsibilities, as members of the faculty and employees of the University, and not solely because negative evidence to the contrary is not presented. - 9.4.4 Assistant Professors normally receive promotion to the rank of Associate Professor concurrent with their reappointment with tenure, unless there are unusual circumstances in the individual tenure/promotion situation.
 Such unusual circumstances would include those noted in 5.1 above.

-- 9.5.6 The University reserves the right not to tenure a faculty member under certain circumstances, including: - 9.5.6.1 fiscal exigency as determined by the Board of Trustees; - 9.5.6.2 the determination by the University that long-term patterns of enrollment and degrees granted within the candidate's primary program or the future of the program do not warrant the conferral of additional tenure appointments; and/or - 9.5.6.3 other institutional considerations as determined by the Board of Trustees upon recommendation of the President.
+9.4.5 The University reserves the right not to tenure a faculty member under certain circumstances, including: 9.4.5.1 fiscal exigency as determined by the Board of Trustees; - 9.4.5.2 the determination by the University that long-term patterns of enrollment and degrees granted within the candidate's primary program or the future of the program do not warrant the conferral of additional tenure appointments; and/or - 9.4.5.3 other institutional considerations as determined by the Board of Trustees upon recommendation of the President.